marcelofinamorvieira/DatoContentLink/README.md

 | `buildEditTagAttributes(info, format?)` | Returns the `data-datocms-*` attrs needed to opt-in overlays for non-text elements. |
 | `applyEditTagAttributes(element, info, format?)` | Imperatively stamp the same attributes onto a DOM node. |

-Both helpers that accept a `locale` (`buildEditTagAttributes` and `buildDatoDeepLink`) append the locale segment to the resolved `fieldPath` and ensure the `#fieldPath` hash in the edit URL points at the localized value.
+Always provide a `locale` to `buildEditTagAttributes` and `buildDatoDeepLink`; both helpers append the locale segment to the resolved `fieldPath` and ensure the `#fieldPath` hash in the edit URL points at the localized value.

 ### `onResolveUrl` hook